The successful warrior is the average man, with laser-like focus.

 Speaking of highest priority activities, it’s important to ensure that you make appropriate time for completing these tasks.
 There is a difference between being genuinely busy and pretending to be busy by focusing on things that don’t really matter.

 You might have developed great focused-attention, but if it is directed on the wrong things, then you’re not doing yourself any favors.

 Finally, keep in mind that a solid focused routine requires time for adequate sleep, exercise, and a balanced diet.
 Looking after yourself by addressing these three areas will help you stay focused and work more productively throughout the day.
 But do be wary not to overcomplicate your schedule with too many self-imposed rules and regulations.
 Just keep things simple and develop appropriate rituals and habits that you introduce into your daily routine that help keep your mind fresh, your body rested, and yourself organized and focused on what matters most.

 The Focused Mind

 In order to develop your ability to stay focused long-term, it’s important to approach each task with a very specific mindset that will naturally allow you to stay focused for longer.

-This mindset requires you cultivate the three pillars of patience, passion and self-discipline.
+This mindset requires you cultivate the three pillars of patience, passion, and self-discipline.
 It requires that you stay mindful of the present moment but avoid getting lost in too many details.
-A mindful mind doesn’t easily wonders.
+A mindful mind doesn’t easily wander.
 It rather focuses-in on the present moment and attends to just the one task at hand.
-There is no thinking about the past or daydreaming into the future (unless of course the task requires this from you).
+There is no thinking about the past or daydreaming into the future (unless of course, the task requires this from you).
 It’s instead focused on the details of this present moment.